Rosetta Stone decree: Text

 The text as recorded on the Rosetta Stone is considered the most complete of any of the surviving stelae, as it preserves the inscription in three scripts and two languages.
 The first script is Egyptian hieroglyphs, the second is Demotic, and the third is Greek capitals.
 Only parts of the last fourteen lines of hieroglyphs remain; these correspond to the last twenty-eight lines of Greek text which is also damaged.
 The Demotic section is thirty-two lines of which the starts of fourteen are damaged (reading right to left).
 Fifty-four lines of Greek are present, twenty-six of which are damaged at the ends.
 The majority of the damaged and missing sections of the hieroglyphic portion of the inscription can be restored using a copy of the decree from Damanhur (Hermopolis Magna) which was discovered in 1896.
 It post-dates the Rosetta Stone by fourteen years and as such has slightly different content, omitting details that are no longer relevant.

 Demotic was possibly the draft language of the decree, based on the rendering of the section describing the shrine housing the statue of the king.
 The wording makes the most sense in Demotic, with the Greek version not making much sense, and the hieroglyphic version lacking a determinative, rendering the meaning unspecific.
-However, the text is a composite, with sections drawing more on Greek or pharaonic traditions more than others.
+However, the text is a composite, with sections drawing on Greek or pharaonic traditions more than others.

 The inscription opens with the date of the decree:

 [Year 9, Xandikos, day] 4 which corresponds to the second month of the Egyptians, Winter, day 18 (under) Pharaoh...

 This date corresponds to 27 March 196 B.C.
 It does not record the day the decree was issued, but the date on which priests assembled as part of national festivals.
 On the Rosetta Stone, this is the coronation of the king, while on other stelae the occasion is the installation of a sacred animal.

 The text records that Ptolemy reduced or abolished taxes for the army and general population: